MacIver-Lab/Ergodic-Information-Harvesting/README.md

 singularity shell -B ./:/EIH ./EIH.img
 ```

 We used [Cython](https://cython.org/) to accelerate the simulation which requires compiling some of the code before running the simulation.
-Compile the accelerated code by calling the following command:
+Compile the accelerated code by calling the following command, this only needs to be done once:
 ```bash
 cd /EIH
 . ./BuildCython.sh
 ```

-### Start Reproducing Simulation
+### 4. Start Reproducing Simulation
 You are all set for the environment setup.
 You can start reproducing all the simulation results by running the main simulation code:
 ```bash
 cd /EIH/SimulationCode/